opendocsg/slw-judgments-backfill/2014_SGHC_275/report.md

 **The division of the matrimonial assets**

 30     In determining a just and equitable division of the matrimonial assets under s 112 (1) of the WC, the court has to consider the circumstances of the case and take into account _inter alia_ both the direct and indirect contributions of the spouses.
-It is trite law that the division should be done on a broad brush basis: _NI v NJ_ [2007] 1 SLR(R) 75 at [18].
+It is trite law that the division should be done on a broad brush basis: _NI v NJ_ <span class="citation">[2007] 1 SLR(R) 75</span> at [18].

 **_The insurance policies and bank accounts_**